 For more information about each source click on What's Inside from the main search screen.

-The Annual Bibliography of English Language and Literature contains 880,000 records, covering monographs, periodical articles, critical editions of literary works, book reviews and collections of essays published anywhere in the world from 1920 onwards.
+The Annual Bibliography of English Language and Literature contains over a million records, covering monographs, periodical articles, critical editions of literary works, book reviews and collections of essays published anywhere in the world from 1892 onwards.

 LLBA indexes the international literature in linguistics and related disciplines in the language sciences.
 The database covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
 Documents indexed include journal articles, book reviews, books, book chapters, dissertations and working papers.